Mzainabbasx1/Mzainabbasx1/README.md

 # Hi there, I'm Muhammad Zain Abbas 👋

-🎓 Computer Science student
+🎓 Computer Science student.
-💻 Passionate about **development** and **design**
+💻 Passionate about **development** and **design**.
-🏢 2 years of experience as an Accountant & Registration Officer at my college 🌱 Currently sharpening my dev skills through daily practice at home
+2 years of experience as an Accountant & Registration Officer at my college.
+Currently sharpening my dev skills through daily practice at home.

 ## 🔧 What I'm into
 - Web/App Development